aislum-studio/bao-mcp-server/README.md

 __Input:__

 {
   "board": [4, 4, 3, 4, 4, 4, 4, 4],
   "pitIndex": 2
 }

 __Output:__

 {
   "newBoard": [4, 4, 0, 5, 5, 5, 4, 4],
   "lastPit": 5
 }

 __🌍 Cultural Context__

-     'Bao is more than a game—it’s a reflection of strategy, rhythm, and heritage.
+Bao is more than a game—it’s a reflection of strategy, rhythm, and heritage.
 This server aims to preserve and share its mechanics through modern tooling.'

 📦 License